geocoder21/WhiteStarLine/README.md

 The software was developed to meet [a set of requirements](https://www.geog.leeds.ac.uk/courses/computing/study/core-python-odl2/assessment2/ice.html), to prevent collisions with icebergs for a shipping company.

 #### Other applications
-The program could be used to protect immovable objects at sea (such as wind farms and drilling platforms).
-There have also been suggestions that icebergs be towed to areas short of drinking water: https://www.whoi.edu/news-insights/content/can-icebergs-be-towed-to-water-starved-cities/
+1. The program could be used to protect immovable objects at sea (such as wind farms and drilling platforms).
+2. There have also been investigations into towing icebergs to areas short of drinking water: https://www.whoi.edu/news-insights/content/can-icebergs-be-towed-to-water-starved-cities/

 ### To run the program:
 The code is written in Python 3.
 Once downloaded it can be run through an operating system command-line.